StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### QuerySpillBytes

-Description: Number of spilled bytes.
+Description: Size of data spilled to local disks.

 ##### ResultDeliverTime